DIC as Sum of Carbonate Species

 |• HCO3-||hydrogen carbonate (bicarbonate)|

-Equation (1) holds for the pure CO2-H2O-System only.
-In real systems, additional carbonate species or complexes are present.
-Then 1 becomes:
+Equation (1) applies only to the pure CO2-H2O-System.
+In real systems, additional carbonate species or complexes are present and 1 becomes:

 |(2)||DIC = CT = [CO2] + [HCO3-] + [CO3-2] + carbonate complexes|

 Typical carbonate complexes are: CaCO3(aq), CaHCO3+, MgCO3(aq), MgHCO3+, NaHCO3(aq), NaCO3-, FeCO3(aq), FeHCO3+ and others.3

 Each equilibrium calculation provides the complete carbonate speciation.
 One example is given in the lower part of the right screenshot.
 It displays the four terms of 2 that add up to DIC.

 More details, can be found in the output table Ions.
 It contains the molar and mass concentrations of each individual carbonate complex.

 While each carbonate species vary with pH, their sum remains constant:

 |(3)||DIC = CO2 + HCO3- + CO3-2 + NaHCO3 + NaCO3- = 1 mM|

 The counterpart of C(4) is C(-4), i.e. carbon in the oxidation state -IV.
 To C(-4) belong methane CH4 which predominates under strong reducing conditions. ↩